a-cabral/a-cabral.github.io/index.md

 ## About Me

-I am a final year PhD student in Computer Science at Harvard University, co-advised by [Jim Waldo] (http://www.eecs.harvard.edu/~waldo/) and [Amy Mueller] (https://coe.northeastern.edu/people/mueller-amy/).
+I am a final year PhD student in Computer Science at Harvard University, co-advised by [Jim Waldo](http://www.eecs.harvard.edu/~waldo/) and [Amy Mueller](https://coe.northeastern.edu/people/mueller-amy/).
 I was formerly an intern and part-time researcher with the [Urban Innovation](https://www.microsoft.com/en-us/research/group/urban-innovation/) group at Microsoft Research, where I helped deploy and maintain the [Eclipse](https://www.microsoft.com/en-us/research/project/project-eclipse/) network.
 My research is focused on designing reliable, scalable, and equitable sensor networks for urban environmental sensing.

 ## Research Interests